sap-production/xcode-maven-plugin/README.md

 * Integration with a Maven repository for binary artifact distribution
 * Dependency resolution via a Maven repository between Xcode projects

+## Known Limitations

+The xcode-maven-plugin is currently only compatible with maven 3.0.
+For more details check https://github.com/sap-production/xcode-maven-plugin/issues/131

 ## Documentation

 For a detailed documentation please refer to the Maven generated [Plugin documentation](http://sap-production.github.com/xcode-maven-plugin/site/index.html)